V-vTK/MobileComputing/readme.md

 - Permissions are asked for the camera
 - Complete camera preview

+# Localhosted installation
+Either use the default server hosted by me or change the Pocketbase address to the localhosted version.
+Get the pocketbase executible https://pocketbase.io/ unzip and run ./pocketbase serve in the same folder.
+Load the backup, which contains the collection settings.
+After that the application should work.
+Launch the app inside Android studio simulator.

+Admin credentials for the backup are:
+- test@email.com
+- 1234567890

 ### HW1 ###
 Requirements:
 - At least one custom image (1p)